gkafk/Metview-workflow/readme.md

     cd Constructors

-    Configure global_variables.cfg file according to your pc configuration.
+    Configure global_variables.cfg file according to your pc configuration if you need to change.

     $./add_jobs_to_cron.sh to start the cron installation and files and folders creations and copies.